sunluelectric/document-explainer/README.md

 Bot: I couldn't find information about quantum computing applications in the provided documents.
      [Uses record_unknown_question tool]
      This question has been recorded for potential system enhancement.
+[Cross-Check Agent Comment] Confirmed: no relevant information found in documents or online.
 ```

 ### Multi-Tool Orchestration